 You have two methods to use OptinMonster with your blog.
 One is with their WordPress plugin and the other is to install it globally via Google Tag Manager.
 Personally, the fewer WordPress plugins the better performance for your blog.
 So I prefer installing OptinMonster with Google Tag Manager with Optinmonster, I have seen better performance and easier to manage if you use their WordPress plugin.

 The OptinMonster WordPress plugin makes using their service a breeze.
 All you need to do is install the plugin and connect your account.
 Once you connect your account you retrieve the campaigns you have set up within your account.

 The added benefit with OptinMonster compared to other services it is not tied to just WordPress.
 I have use OptinMonster with my ThriveCart service with an exit intent pop-up.

 The optin software works with many different services and also includes Zapier.
 As you can imagine, email integration options are a strong point and support many esoteric email marketing services.

-OptinMonster perhaps has one of the largest list of support email providers in the category.
-For the most part, if there’s a email marketing provider out there it appears they support it.
+OptinMonster perhaps has one of the largest list of supported email providers in the category.
+For the most part, if there’s an email marketing provider out there it appears they support it.